Q: I am an agent/publisher and want to know more.

 A: Yes!
 My grandfather, Heinrich Pollack, who fled from Berlin to Sweden in 1939 published his memoirs in German in 2007, “Deine Treue Ist Gross”.
 His grandfather, Saweli M. Perlmann, wrote a number of books on the Jews in China.
 He wrote in German, English and Hebrew (first ever book in Hebrew about China, published in London in 1911).
 My grandfather’s aunt, Erna Meyer, came to the British mandate to Palestine as part of the 4th immigration wave in the 1930s, and wrote for Wizo.
 She wrote the first ever cooking book in Hebrew (with English and German next to it) in 1936 where she encouraged “zionist cooking”, telling the German Jewish housewives to use local products from kibbutzes rather than importing ingredients from nazi Germany.
-My sister, Taliah Pollack, is a published author in Sweden, and has written two books published in 2012 and 2018.
+My sister is a published author in Sweden.
 My great grandmother wrote books on the Hanseatic league in the area of what is today southern Sweden, and her son, my great uncle, wrote memoirs about living through WW2 on the outskirts of Dresden, published in the 1990s.
 Do I feel pressure to become a writer?
 No, not at all…

 Q: Which Bible translation are you using in the book?

 A: I thought a lot about this, but eventually decided to go with the NIV, due to the easiness of the flow in the English language.
 My main characters all speak the original languages, and if something comes up where the translation doesn’t align well enough with the original, I will either use NASB or make my own direct translation from the original Hebrew or Greek.

 Q: What will you do at the end of this project?